wazuh/wazuh-kubernetes/README.md

 To deploy a cluster on your local environment (like Minikube or Kind) use the branch [local-environment](https://github.com/wazuh/wazuh-kubernetes/tree/local-environment/minikube)

 ## Contribute

 If you want to contribute to our project please don't hesitate to send a pull request.
-You can also join our users [mailing list](https://groups.google.com/d/forum/wazuh), by sending an email to [wazuh+subscribe@googlegroups.com](mailto:wazuh+subscribe@googlegroups.com), to ask questions and participate in discussions.
+You can also join our users [mailing list](https://groups.google.com/d/forum/wazuh) or the [Wazuh Slack community channel](https://wazuh.com/community/join-us-on-slack/) to ask questions and participate in discussions.

 ## Credits and Thank you